 If you want to get in touch drop an email to email@example.com.
 We are always excited to hear from people who read the site.
 In addition, if you want to write for the site get in touch too.
 The scope of the site is constantly evolving and growing.
 If it relates to Salt Lake City and the food and beverage industry, our readers probably want to hear about it.

 Advertising, press releases and marketing

 Gastronomic Salt Lake City has been growing steadily since it’s launch in October 2007.
 Thousands of readers use the website each month to keep pace with the fast moving SLC dining scene.
 If you would like to put your restaurant in front of this food savvy (and hungry!) audience of local diners, please get in touch.
-You can join our Connect program for as little as $75 per month.
-We also have an inventory of paid banner spaces too, detailed in our media kit.
+Tip: send hi res graphics and actual copy/paste-able text format press releases.
+Oh how much we love retyping 1000s of words from a hard coded image release.